Dynamics of Two Species with Density-Dependent Interactions in a Mutualistic Context: Discussion

 \section{Discussion}

 In this study we investigated the deterministic dynamics of two interacting species under density-dependent interactions, with a particular focus on mutualistic interactions.
-Our approach allowed to draw a general theoretical framework, formalized by Theorem \ref{thm:equilibrium}, which is independent of the specific type of ecological interaction considered, covering for instance predator-prey, competitive and mutualistic interactions.
-However, while most mutualistic models reviewed in \cite{hale2021ecological} satisfy assumptions \ref{hyp:one} to \ref{hyp:four}, some mutualistic models do not necessarily adhere to these assumptions.
-For instance, they may involve more than two isoclines intersecting at a single point, or include emigration effects \citep{thompson2006dynamics, holland2010}.
-Our framework nevertheless provides general predictions of the dynamics of species involved in a wide array of ecological interactions, and highlights the key-role of density-dependent processes, that are likely widespread in natural communities \citep{kawatsu2018density}.
+Our approach allowed to draw a general theoretical framework, formalized by Theorem \ref{thm:equilibrium}, which is independent of the specific type of ecological interaction considered, covering for instance predator-prey, competitive and a wide range of mutualistic interactions, as highlighted in Tables \ref{tab:linear}, \ref{tab:saturing} and \ref{tab:non-mono}.
+However, while most mutualistic models reviewed in \cite{hale2021ecological} satisfy assumptions \ref{hyp:one} to \ref{hyp:four}, some mutualistic models do not necessarily adhere to these assumptions: for instance, they may involve more than two isoclines intersecting at a single point, or include emigration \citep{thompson2006dynamics, holland2010}.